The Best Way to Store CBD: An Evidence-Based Guide

 Remember that CBD will lose potency over time even with careful storage, so it’s best to use it within 6-12 months.
 But that’s a pretty long time.

-In my experience, most CBD products (except topicals) last me at most 4 months, which isn’t enough to cause any significant degradation.
-With a little care, your CBD products will be ready to get to work whenever you need them.
+In my experience, most CBD products (except topicals) last me at most four months, which isn’t enough to cause any significant degradation.
+With a little care, your CBD products will stay effective whenever you need them.

 Leave a Comment